- Nursing (Associate's Degree) Admission Requirements

 - Register for the ACT through www.actstudent.org.
 SCC is a testing center.

-- The ACT will be waived for students who have earned an Associate Degree.
+- The ACT will be waived for students who have earned an Associate Degree and have a minimum GPA of 3.0.

-- The ACT will be waived for students who have completed 45+transferable college hours, including at least 30 general education hours.
+- The ACT will be waived for students who have completed 45+transferable college hours, including at least 30 general education hours, and a minimum GPA of 3.0.

 Sliding Scale ACT/GPA